Senator: Treasury Dept. email accounts compromised in hack

 It wasn’t discovered until the prominent cybersecurity company FireEye determined it had been hacked.

 Tech giant Microsoft, which has helped respond to the breach, revealed last week that it had identified more than 40 government agencies, think tanks, nongovernmental organizations and IT companies infiltrated by the hackers.
-Microsoft notified the Treasury Department that dozens of email accounts were compromised.
+Microsoft notified the Treasury Department that dozens of email accounts were compromised, Wyden said.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP